-At St Theresa's Catholic Primary School (St. Theresa's / school / we), we recognise that the successful appointment and induction of an Early Career Teacher (ECT) strongly contributes to both the development of the school and the ECT.
+At St Theresa's, we recognise that the successful appointment and induction of an Early Career Teacher (ECT) strongly contributes to both the development of the school and the ECT.
 ECTs bring new ideas and fresh approaches to teaching.
-In turn, the school endeavours to develop and nurture a promising career.
+In turn, the school endeavors to develop and nurture a promising career.

-The induction period for an ECT will:
+The induction period for an early career teacher will:

-- Enable an ECT to build upon existing knowledge, skills and understanding. - Assist an ECT in becoming a full member of the teaching profession and provide a foundation for Continuing Professional Development (CPD). - Enable an ECT to meet identified goals and complete their induction year to the required standard. - Be systematic, fair and rigorous in the assessment of an ECT's professional practice. - Provide support to ECTs failing to make satisfactory progress.
+- Enable an ECT to build upon existing knowledge, skills and understanding. - Assist an ECT in becoming a full member of the teaching profession and provide a foundation for CPD. - Enable an ECT to meet identified goals and complete their induction year to the required standard. - Be systematic, fair and rigorous in the assessment of an ECT's professional practice. - Provide support to ECTs failing to make satisfactory progress.